Verint Systems (NASDAQ:VRNT) Updates FY 2023 Earnings Guidance

-Verint Systems (NASDAQ:VRNT – Get Rating) last issued its earnings results on Tuesday, March 29th.
-The technology company reported $0.57 EPS for the quarter, topping analysts’ consensus estimates of $0.55 by $0.02.
+Verint Systems (NASDAQ:VRNT – Get Rating) last posted its quarterly earnings data on Tuesday, March 29th.
+The technology company reported $0.57 EPS for the quarter, topping the Zacks’ consensus estimate of $0.55 by $0.02.
+The company had revenue of $234.17 million for the quarter, compared to analyst estimates of $231.77 million.
 Verint Systems had a return on equity of 12.68% and a net margin of 1.65%.
-The firm had revenue of $234.17 million for the quarter, compared to the consensus estimate of $231.77 million.
-During the same quarter in the prior year, the business earned $0.82 earnings per share.
-The company’s revenue was up 4.0% compared to the same quarter last year.
-Equities analysts anticipate that Verint Systems will post 1.62 EPS for the current fiscal year.
+The firm’s quarterly revenue was up 4.0% on a year-over-year basis.
+During the same period in the previous year, the firm earned $0.82 earnings per share.
+On average, sell-side analysts predict that Verint Systems will post 1.62 earnings per share for the current fiscal year.

-In related news, CFO Douglas Robinson sold 3,664 shares of the firm’s stock in a transaction dated Thursday, April 14th.
-The stock was sold at an average price of $53.04, for a total transaction of $194,338.56.
-Following the completion of the sale, the chief financial officer now directly owns 213,863 shares of the company’s stock, valued at approximately $11,343,293.52.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CEO Dan Bodner sold 40,120 shares of the business’s stock in a transaction dated Thursday, April 7th.
-The shares were sold at an average price of $50.49, for a total transaction of $2,025,658.80.
-Following the completion of the sale, the chief executive officer now owns 976,483 shares in the company, valued at $49,302,626.67.
+In related news, President Elan Moriah sold 8,920 shares of the business’s stock in a transaction that occurred on Monday, April 4th.
+The stock was sold at an average price of $51.58, for a total value of $460,093.60.
+Following the completion of the sale, the president now owns 90,894 shares in the company, valued at approximately $4,688,312.52.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, CFO Douglas Robinson sold 3,664 shares of the business’s stock in a transaction that occurred on Thursday, April 14th.
+The stock was sold at an average price of $53.04, for a total value of $194,338.56.
+Following the completion of the sale, the chief financial officer now owns 213,863 shares of the company’s stock, valued at approximately $11,343,293.52.
 The disclosure for this sale can be found here.
-Insiders sold a total of 105,116 shares of company stock worth $5,354,750 over the last quarter.
-1.90% of the stock is currently owned by company insiders.
+Insiders have sold a total of 105,116 shares of company stock valued at $5,354,750 in the last ninety days.
+Insiders own 1.90% of the company’s stock.

-A number of institutional investors have recently bought and sold shares of the stock.
-Janus Henderson Group PLC purchased a new position in shares of Verint Systems in the third quarter valued at approximately $297,000.
-Royal Bank of Canada lifted its holdings in Verint Systems by 18.9% during the 3rd quarter.
-Royal Bank of Canada now owns 8,680 shares of the technology company’s stock worth $389,000 after buying an additional 1,380 shares in the last quarter.
-Vident Investment Advisory LLC boosted its position in Verint Systems by 3.9% in the 4th quarter.
+A number of hedge funds have recently made changes to their positions in VRNT.
+Vident Investment Advisory LLC increased its stake in shares of Verint Systems by 3.9% during the fourth quarter.
 Vident Investment Advisory LLC now owns 50,824 shares of the technology company’s stock valued at $2,669,000 after buying an additional 1,903 shares during the period.
-Legal & General Group Plc grew its stake in shares of Verint Systems by 9.5% in the fourth quarter.
-Legal & General Group Plc now owns 57,980 shares of the technology company’s stock worth $3,045,000 after acquiring an additional 5,019 shares in the last quarter.
-Finally, California State Teachers Retirement System increased its position in shares of Verint Systems by 2.3% during the fourth quarter.
-California State Teachers Retirement System now owns 90,090 shares of the technology company’s stock worth $4,731,000 after acquiring an additional 2,000 shares during the period.
+Goldman Sachs Group Inc. grew its stake in Verint Systems by 25.2% in the fourth quarter.
+Goldman Sachs Group Inc. now owns 512,679 shares of the technology company’s stock worth $26,920,000 after purchasing an additional 103,160 shares during the period.
+Deutsche Bank AG grew its stake in Verint Systems by 51.8% in the fourth quarter.
+Deutsche Bank AG now owns 497,549 shares of the technology company’s stock worth $26,127,000 after purchasing an additional 169,872 shares during the period.
+California State Teachers Retirement System grew its stake in Verint Systems by 2.3% in the fourth quarter.
+California State Teachers Retirement System now owns 90,090 shares of the technology company’s stock worth $4,731,000 after purchasing an additional 2,000 shares during the period.
+Finally, Parametric Portfolio Associates LLC grew its stake in Verint Systems by 7.3% in the fourth quarter.
+Parametric Portfolio Associates LLC now owns 289,357 shares of the technology company’s stock worth $15,194,000 after purchasing an additional 19,764 shares during the period.

 About Verint Systems (Get Rating)